Vikvam/accessibility_hackathon/presentation/reveal/notes.md

 ----

+[//]: # (Univerzálnost řešení)

+!
 So, why isn't this solved yet?
-Well, one might think that this would be solved by the generic image recognition applications.
+ Well, one might think that this would be solved already by the generic image recognition applications.

+!
 But these solutions don't work well.

-Due to their generality they *can't* give information that is precise enough.
+~ Due to their generality they *cannot* give information that is *precise enough* for these tasks.

 > Víc emphasise že to fakt nejde

 For example
-if you want to distinguish between two T-shirts the information that the T-shirts are yellow is not enough.
-Or worse it can tell you it's a woman in a yellow dress.
+~ if you want to distinguish between two T-shirts the information that the T-shirts are yellow is not enough ~ Or worse they can tell you it's a woman in a yellow dress.

 ----

 We come with a solution.
 PAUSE

-Instead of distinguishing between all the objects in the world we focus only on the things that the user owns.
+Instead of distinguishing between *all* the objects in the world we focus only on the things that the user *owns*.
 With this we can achieve the precision that is needed.

 Let's see how
 this works.